How Sleep Problems Affect Your Child’s Speech Problems –

 The improvement in functional speech production shows how sleep disorders may play a role in the development of speech problems in kids.

-One of the consequences of sleep apnea stuttering.
-A study by the University of California revealed that 40% of patients with sleep apnea suffered from sleep disorder since childhood.
-Patients’ MRI illustrated loss of brain tissues due to sleep apnea.
+One of the consequences of sleep apnea is stuttering.
+A study by the University of California revealed that 40% of patients with sleep apnea suffered from sleep disorders since childhood.
+The MRI scans of the stuttering patients illustrated loss of brain tissues due to sleep apnea.
 The tissue loss occurred primarily in the regions that control speech production, contributing to speech impairments like stuttering since childhood.
 Sleep apnea damages regions of the brain that regulates breathing and speech, causing children to stutter.